kyuhee1011/python-p4-project/README.md

 - Good Visual Quality.
 - Easy to navigate.
-- Have 8 Components and Inclues 6 routes for the Client Side with Login, SignUp, Home, Recipe, MyFav, AddNew.
+- Have 8 Components and includes 6 routes for the Client Side with Login, SignUp, Home, Recipe, MyFav, AddNew.
 - Optimized for navigation.
 - Responsive Design.